 What Sweeteners Are Used In This Recipe?

 You can find the brand allulose and liquid stevia I used in this recipe at most Trader Joe's stores.
-Similar sweeteners can also be found on Amazon (affiliate links below!).
+I get my Whole Earth monk fruit erythritol blend from Costco for a pretty good price.

 Ingredient Notes & Possible Substitutions